lzapffe/ds_labs/lab-06.md

 #### Question 4

-I would expect there to be a relationship between smoking and health outcome, so that smokers are more likely to not be alive at the time of data collection than non-smokers.
+I would expect the relationship between smoking and health outcome to be so that smokers are more likely to be deceased at the time of data collection than non-smokers.

 #### Question 5

+Visualizing relationship between smoking status and outcome:

 ``` r
 Whickham %>%